 [+] Tell me more about student life at Kellogg.

 On average, Kellogg PhD students spend five years at Kellogg-Northwestern while completing their degree.
-Our students become an integral part of the research community
+Our students become an integral part of the academic community

 and form lifelong friendships and collaborations.
 To get a glimpse of our community of scholars, please visit Student Life